 This page lists eBooks that I have published myself, via Amazon and iTunes, for US readers.
-They are all currently priced at $2.99.
+They are all currently priced at $2.99, and they are DRM-free (that is, the eBook’s use is not restricted by Digital Rights Management).
 For Diaspora, as well as the standard eBook there is an Enhanced Multimedia Edition, for iPads and for Apple computers running Mac OS 10.9 or later.

 Readers outside the US have always been able to buy the Orion/Gollancz eBook editions of my work [which you can find on Amazon.co.uk and Amazon.com, as well as many other outlets] ... but for readers in the US the titles listed here were either out of print for many years or have never been available.